CRH

 - Fear12

-- Differentially, a study in mice established that CRH via CRHR1 receptors
+- A differentiating study in mice found that CRH via CRHR1 receptors

-- Triggers fear in glutamatergic systems of the forebrain and stimulates neurotransmission in the amygdala and hippocampus.
+- Triggers anxiety in glutamatergic systems of the forebrain and stimulates neurotransmission in the amygdala and hippocampus.

-Artificial selective removal of these CRH1 receptors reduced anxiety and inhibited neurotransmission in amygdala and hippocampus.16 - In dopaminergic cells in the ventral tegmentum and substantia nigra stimulates dopamine release and thereby reduces anxiety.
+Artificial selective removal of these CRH1 receptors reduced anxiety and inhibited neurotransmission in the amygdala and hippocampus.16 - Stimulates the release of dopamine in dopaminergic cells in the ventral tegmentum and the substantia nigra, thereby reducing anxiety.

-Artificial selective removal of these CRHR1 receptors decreased dopamine release in the PFC and increased anxiety.16
+Artificial selective removal of these CRHR1 receptors reduced dopamine release in the PFC and increased anxiety.16

-- Triggers fear in glutamatergic systems of the forebrain and stimulates neurotransmission in the amygdala and hippocampus.
+- Triggers anxiety in glutamatergic systems of the forebrain and stimulates neurotransmission in the amygdala and hippocampus.

-- CRH mediates escape behavior and fear conditioning during unavoidable pain inflictions by activating serotonin release in the (caudal dorsal) raphe nuclei (DRN).
-CRH applied directly to the caudal DRN mediates these responses even without unavoidable pain infliction.39 CRH in the rostral DRN did not elicit this.
+- CRH mediates escape behavior and fear conditioning in the presence of unavoidable pain by activating the release of serotonin in the (caudal dorsal) raphe nuclei (DRN).
+CRH, which is applied directly to the caudal DRN, mediates these reactions even without unavoidable inflictions of pain.39 CRH in the rostral DRN did not trigger this.

-- Differentially, a study in mice established that CRH via CRHR1 receptors
+- A differentiating study in mice found that CRH via CRHR1 receptors

-- Increased aversion to a stressor due to the fear experienced by that stressor40
+- Increased aversion to a stressor due to the fear experienced as a result of it40

 - Despair